 Thursday 04/10/2014 DUI Road Course Green Lot #1 (Note: This is not a PAWS credit course.)

 Many of our students have never lived away from home in the type of group setting that a college atmosphere provides.
 This PAWS course instructs students of the risks and dangers of sexual assaults on campus.
 Prevention techniques and University resources are discussed.
 An overview of Pennsylvania law regarding sexual crimes is given.
 Students are given the opportunity to converse with one of our officer's and get their questions answered.

 Alcohol and Drug Abuse

-Addiction and abuse of drugs and alcohol is a societal concern for college-aged students.
+Alcohol and Drug addiction and abuse is a societal concern for college-aged students.
 This program seeks to explain the effects of drug and alcohol abuse both physically and psychologically.
 Several PA laws concerning the use of alcohol or drugs are discussed.
-Students are granted to opportunity to ask questions regarding this topic or campus safety in general to the officer giving the presentation.
+Students are granted an opportunity to ask questions regarding this topic or campus safety in general to the officer giving the presentation.
 Several items of confiscated paraphernalia are used for educational displays.

 - University Police